pub struct Timer { /* private fields */ }Expand description

 pub fn force_advance(&self, duration: Duration) -> Turn

-Advance the timer by duration
+Advance the timer by duration, ensuring any Sleep futures that have

 completed are woken, even if a lock must be acquired.